balderdashy/sails-docs/reference/Assets.md

   'js/**/*.js'
 ];

-// -- We change this glob pattern to include all files in the templates/ direcotry that end in the extension .hbs-- var templateFilesToInject = [
+// We change this glob pattern to include all files in
+// the templates/ direcotry that end in the extension .hbs var templateFilesToInject = [
   'templates/**/*.hbs'
 ];